sakaiproject/sakai/lti/docs/sakai_lti_portlet.md

 that the tool is running outside Sakai.

-We create a virtual tool by editing the tool registration file - IMSBLTIPortlet.xml – this file contains the registration for the External Tool as follows:
+We create a virtual tool by editing the tool registration file - IMSLTIPortlet.xml – this file contains the registration for the External Tool as follows:

     <?xml version="1.0"?>